migmolrod/browser-dashboard-pwa/README.md

 This repository is a 'monorepo' and it will contain the documentation, the source code (separated into backend and frontend) and the infrastructure code (IaC, DevOps).

+## Credits

+Icons SEO-7 [SVGRepo](https://www.svgrepo.com/collection/seo-7/2).
+Used in the documentation.
+CC0.